Name-shitty-github-profile/Name-shitty-github-profile/README.md

 - 🌱 I’m currently looking for a new programming language to learn !
 - 💬 You can ask me anything related to python
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I don't event know how to code
+- ⚡ Fun fact: I don't event know how to use windows